 - Anti-anxiety Trying to manage life whilst experiencing unpredictable degrees of chronic pain creates suffering not only for the patient but has a ripple effect throughout family, friends, social and employment.
 The stress and anxiety is amplified not only by episodes of flare ups but also the fear of a potential flare up particularly during significant emotional and high pressure events.
 No-one relishes the idea of consistently letting others down and those who suffer fibromyalgia commonly experience a regular emotional roller coaster in a bid to make others understand their predicament.
 Those using CBD have found it has helped to reduce levels of anxiety resulting with reduced pain and helping to bring a sense of control and normality back to their life.

-- Analgesic It is believed that a main attribute to fibromyalgia is caused by sensitization of the Central Nervous System and may be influenced by certain cells in the brain and the pain response.
+- Analgesic It is believed that a main attribute to fibromyalgia pain is caused by sensitization of the Central Nervous System and may be influenced by certain cells in the brain and the pain response.
 CBD has shown to reduce this activity and give relief to neuropathic pain and fibromyalgia pain types such as allodynia, hyperaglesia, parathesia, somatic and visceral.

 - Sleep Improvement Non-restorative and disrupted sleeping patterns can hinder the body’s natural process of growth and repair and can also be a factor of increased pain and cause of flare-ups.
 The body and mind needs a time for relaxation and quality sleep, however constant pain makes this impossible for some.
 CBD oil has been shown to give therapeutic influence to help sufferers unwind, relax and experience deeper sleeping cycles.

-- Conclusion There is no doubt that more and more sufferers of chronic pain conditions are reaching to and benefiting from natural remedies like CBD oil, however not all CBD oil is created equally due to different strains and strengths and can make it a very expensive route to pain releif.
+Conclusion There is no doubt that more and more sufferers of chronic pain conditions are reaching to and benefiting from natural remedies like CBD oil, however not all CBD oil is created equally due to different strains and strengths and can make it a very expensive route to pain relief.
 Further research and studies are still ongoing and we all wait in hope.